 The Registrant Group is still pushing through with its plans to expand more stores in strategic locations.
 The Registrant wants to position itself in high foot-traffic and logistically viable areas to ensure the sustainability of the store which may be located inside and outside of commercial centers.
-Aside from the current pandemic and its effects in the global and local economies, the Registrant sees no major risk on the business' operational and financial health and management believes that the Registrant's strong financial condition and ability to obtain short-term or long-term borrowings, the Registrant Group can continue in this more health-conscious environment.
+Aside from the current pandemic the world is experiencing, the Registrant sees no major risk on the business' operational and financial health and management believes that the Registrant's strong financial condition and ability to obtain short-term or long-term borrowings, the Registrant Group can continue in this more health-conscious environment.